jasper07/cap-sflight-devops/README-advanced-pipeline.md

 * **Cross-Browser/Compatibility Testing:** This type of testing ensures that your application works consistently across different web browsers and versions.
 Tools like BrowserStack and Sauce Labs can help with cross-browser testing.
 * **Performance Testing:** Besides load testing, performance testing also includes stress testing, scalability testing, and endurance testing to evaluate the system's performance under different conditions

-Below show a couple of examples, UI, Cross-Browser and Performanc Testing.
+Below show a couple of examples, UI, Cross-Browser and Performance Testing.

 ### WDI5 BTP Workzone Tests
 [wdi5](https://ui5-community.github.io/wdi5/#/) is designed to run cross-platform end-to-end tests on a UI5 application, with selectors compatible to OPA5.